 In 1770s James managed the largest finery ironworks in the country at Pontypool.
 In 1780s James worked as managing partner to Richard Crawshay (from Normanton) at the Cyfarthfa works in Merthyr Tydfil and introduced Henry Cort’s innovative method of puddling and rolling wrought iron around 1795.
 Shortly afterwards, James returned to Wortley and brought puddling to South Yorkshire.

 In the late 1790s under James Cockshutt’s management, Wortley was at the forefront of wrought iron technology in the country and justifies its present status of ‘Scheduled Ancient Monument, grade I’.

 Of course these are the times of the Industrial Revolution.
 There were not very many outstanding engineers in the country and they would know each other.
 The Lunar Society in Birmingham is an example where Matthew Boulton and James Watt socialised with Josiah Wedgwood, Erasmus Darwin and Joseph Priestly at Soho House and the horses found their way home by moonlight.

-Although not directly relevant to the Wortley Forges, it is interesting to look at the history of the Wortley family.
+Although not directly relevant to the Wortley Forges,

-Edward, son of Stanley and Anne, eloped to marry Mary Pierrepont, daughter of 1st Duke of Kingston upon Hull.
+Edward Wortley Montagu, son of Stanley and Anne, eloped to marry Mary Pierrepont, daughter of 1st Duke of Kingston upon Hull.